tom-sheldrake/Mineral-zonation-CSC/README.md

 Keep the original file structure, as explained in each user input file.

 The methodology is explained in Sheldrake & Higgins, 2021.
-Classification, segmentation and correlation of zoned minerals, Computing & Goesciences. (under review)
+Classification, segmentation and correlation of zoned minerals.
+Computing & Goesciences. (under review - Feb 2021)

+Example application is found in Higgins et al., 2021.
+Quantitative chemical mapping of plagioclase as a tool for the interpretation of volcanic stratigraphy: an example from Saint Kitts, Lesser Antilles.
+Earth & Planetary Science Letters. (under review - Feb 2021)